workinghard/GuitarTeX2/README.md

+# Breaking change in version 3.6!
+Server implementation has changed.
+Old server is no longer available.
+Please upgrade!
-# Server online: guitartex2.nikolai-rinas.de - port 3121
+# Server online: https://latex2pdf.nikolai-rinas.de - port can be left blank

 ## Build
 You can build it on your platform with maven.
 I'm using Visual Studio Code with maven an openjdk package to build the release versions.